manifoldco/torus-cli/docs/releasing.md

 - Make sure you've pulled latest master
 - Tag master (e.g. `git tag v0.5.0-rc`)
 - Push master and the tag to github (`git push --tags origin maser`)
+- Checkout the ref you want to release `git checkout v0.17.0-rc`
-- Run `$CLI_REPO/scripts/release.sh v0.5.0-rc [environment]` where
+- Run `make release-all RELEASE_CONFIRM=yes RELEASE_ENV=[stage|prod]`
-  environment is the targeted stack this build of the CLI will be used against.
-- Only publish to NPM if the tag is a full release.
+- Release artifacts publish to s3:
+  - the releases.arigato.sh for prerelease/stage
+  - get.torus.sh (with cloudfront cdn) for prod
+- NPM and brew only publish to *real* NPM/our brew repo in prod.
+For stage they are stored on the CDN.